Culmenus/Teymi5-TV2/verk4/UV4.md

 The core problem that value-based methods encounter in this exercise is that the state is parametrized; it is not fully observable given the chosen parametrization.
 This breaks the Markov property, so the theorem stating the existence of a deterministic optimal policy does not apply in this case.

-## What are actor-critic methods and how is it different from REINFORCE with baseline?
+## What are actor-critic methods and how are they different from REINFORCE with baseline?

 While REINFORCE uses a MC approach, the actor-critic methods use a TD approach.
 That is, REINFORCE first produces a whole episode and uses the full return in its target along with a state-value function for its baseline.
 The actor-critic methods use for instance the one-step return or the lambda return in its target (alongside the critic's value function).
 This makes for a fully online and incremental algorithm, something REINFORCE is not.